 used syringe, disposable insulin pen, or needle.
 Do not throw your used syringe, needle, or insulin pen into a household

 wastebasket or trash can.
-You can dispose of them in a metal container, such as
+You can get rid of them in a metal container, such as

 a coffee can, that has a lid that screws on or that you tape down tightly.
-You
+Or you

-also can buy special containers for disposing of used needles and syringes.
+can buy special containers for getting rid of used needles and syringes.
 You

-can also buy a small needle clipper device that breaks the needle off the
+can also buy a small device that breaks the needle off the

-syringe and stores it safely for disposal.
+syringe.
+It stores the needle safely so it can be thrown away.
 Talk with your local trash disposal

-agency, pharmacy, or your health professional about how to get rid of the
+agency or pharmacy, or with your health professional, about how to get rid of the

 Other tips for success and safety

-practice injecting air or water into an orange until you feel comfortable with the
+practice injecting air or water into an orange.
+Do this until you feel comfortable with the

 steps for giving insulin.
-Then do the steps in front of your doctor or certified diabetes educator and ask him or
+Then do the steps in front of your doctor or certified diabetes educator.
+Ask him or

 her how you did.

-human immunodeficiency virus (HIV) or infection of the liver
+HIV (human immunodeficiency virus) or infection of the liver